-In America, a traditional physical therapist will treat a patient condition by assigning a series of exercises, which the patient does on their own with little consult or ongoing check-ups from the therapist.
-In addition, prescribed exercises are assigned mostly via a diagnoses from a referring physician.
+In America, a traditional physical therapist will treat a patient's condition by assigning a series of exercises, which the patient does on their own with a little consult or ongoing check-ups from the therapist.
+In addition, prescribed exercises are assigned mostly via a diagnosis from a referring physician.

 Nearly all physical therapists use manual therapy as a part of a patient's care plan.
 But Results exclusively relies on the four principles of manual therapy as the basis for all patient care; plans, progress, ongoing diagnoses, and post-care treatment.